Open accessibility options

 In addition to the EU regulation, national laws also apply:

-• In Austria this is the Federal Act on the Protection of Natural Persons with regard to the Processing of Personal Data ( Data Protection Act ), or DSG .
+• In Austria, this is the Federal Act on the Protection of Natural Persons with regard to the Processing of Personal Data (Data Protection Act), abbreviated DSG.

 If other regional or national laws apply, we will inform you about them in the following sections.